• Skip to primary navigation

 Although this is a hearty stew, it has a light broth.
 The chicken broth is flavored with spices vegetables and flavorful meatballs.

-Leftovers are even better the next day!
-Now, that makes this a favorite soup!
+This is the best soup and leftovers are even better the next day!
+Now, those delicious flavors makes this a family favorite!

 Mexican Albondigas Soup